My story

 Consulting

 I’ve been an independent Inclusion Consultant since early 2021.
 During this time, I’ve worked with over 20 organizations on assessments, action plans, and training.
 My work has impacted teams and projects across universities, research institutes, healthcare organizations, tech companies, and more.
-A few of my recent accomplishments include:
+A few of my accomplishments and projects include:

 My consulting practice combines my strengths in equity, diversity, and inclusion strategy along with my experience in professional development training, neuroscience research, science communication, and arts.